What to look for in a good noise assessment

 There is no harm in asking a potential noise assessment consultant for a couple of previous clients you can give a quick shout to and ask if they were happy with it.
 A good noise assessor will have no issues with that, and they should be able to provide a sample noise assessment report as well.

 Bear in mind, a generalist like a NEBOSH Diploma or a degree in Health and Safety or Occupational Hygiene is no guarantee of competence.
-I have a NEBOSH Diploma and on the basis of that alone I would not have considered myself competent to do noise assessments for clients, hence I also have Institute of Acoustics certification specifically in noise assessment.
-I have met a lot of people with degrees who couldn’t put their trousers on the right way round without help…
+I have a NEBOSH Diploma and on the basis of that alone I would not have considered myself competent to do noise assessments for clients, hence I also have Institute of Acoustics certification specifically in noise assessment and am a member of the British Society of Audiology to get that good grasp on the health impacts of noise.

 What type of noise meter will be used in the noise assessment?